MaadixNet/ep_maadix_private/README.md

     RedirectMatch Permanent ^/login$ /etherpad/login

-where /etherpad/ is the nemae of your subpath.
+where /etherpad/ is the name of your subpath.

 It should also work for an installation without Reverse Proxy, but it has not been tested.